kpchi/hackaguide/Pre-Planning/Ticketing.md

 Ticket Release
 ---

-ASSUMPTION: First Come First Served (FCFS) ticket style only via Eventbrite.
+ASSUMPTION: FCFS ticket style only via Eventbrite.
 See Alternative Methods for some other alternative ticketing methods.

 - Release tickets about 6 weeks before the event
 - Multiple small batches, this keeps up the hype
 	- Keep a rotation of ticket releases:
 		E.g.: Monday 1pm, Tuesday 2pm, Wednesday 3pm, Thursday 4pm, Friday 5pm.
 This ensures the different segments are taken care of and people don't feel like they've been excluded.
-	- Ticket releases are announced via the Mailing List - this ensures people are signed up to the mailing list and increases the 'hook' for (potential) attendees to keep track of whats going on in the newsletter / Mailing List.
+	- Ticket releases are announced via the Mailing List - this ensures people sign up to the mailing list and increases the 'hook' for (potential) attendees to keep track of whats going on in the newsletter / Mailing List.
 -  Ensure that only 1 ticket can be purchased, not multiple at once.
-Nightmare for Registration if multiple purchases are allowed.
+Can be a nightmare for Registration if multiple purchases are allowed.

 ---
 Access Codes
 ---

-- Meant to be for specific groups / under-represented demographics
+- Usually meant to be for:
-	- Women
+	- Beginners
-	- First-timers
+	- Individuals from groups under-represented in technology
-	- Technology Minorities
+	- Those with special needs or requiring special accommodations
 	- For University-specific groups
 		- Keep an active eye out on universities with only 1 or 2 students attending.
 Ask them if they have friends who would like to come and provide enough tickets for them to form a team.

 ---
 Waitlist
 ---

-- 24hr response time is ideal
+- Give people on the waitlist 24hours to respond.
-- Closed off for people beyond the local region, 3 days before the event.
+- 3 days before the event, it would be better to prioritise people local or close to your hackathon (low travel costs)
-- For attendees who email / message in asking for a ticket - would be better to release a ticket to them as they're more likely to come.
+- Consider giving a ticket to attendees on the waitlist who email / message asking for a ticket as they're more likely to come.

 NOTE: Eventbrite has a weird bug where tickets released to waitlisted people are claimed but not taken off the waitlist.